gabrie30/ghorg/README.md

 > The terminology used in ghorg is that of GitHub, mainly orgs/repos.
 GitLab and BitBucket use different terminology.
 There is a handy chart thanks to GitLab that translates terminology [here](https://about.gitlab.com/images/blogimages/gitlab-terminology.png).
 Note, some features may be different for certain providers.

-## Configuration

-Precedence for configuration is first given to the flags set on the command-line, then to what's set in your `$HOME/.config/ghorg/conf.yaml`.
-This file comes from the [sample-conf.yaml](https://github.com/gabrie30/ghorg/blob/master/sample-conf.yaml).

-If no configuration is found ghorg will use its defaults and try to clone a GitHub Org, however an api token is always required.

-You can have multiple configuration files which is useful if you clone from multiple SCM providers with different tokens and settings.
-Alternative configuration files can only be referenced as a command-line flag `--config`.

-If you have multiple different orgs/users/configurations to clone see the `ghorg reclone` command as a way to manage them.

-Note: ghorg will respect the `XDG_CONFIG_HOME` [environment variable](https://wiki.archlinux.org/title/XDG_Base_Directory) if set.

 ## Installation

 There are a installation methods available, please choose the one that suits your fancy: